hl7au/au-fhir-base/pages/_includes/section-author-intro.md

 Extension: Section Author

-This extension Identifies who is responsible for the information in this section.
+This extension applies to the Composition resource and identifies who is responsible for the information in this section.